 Monmouth Museum (Lincroft)

 The Becker Children’s Wing is perfect for kids ages 6–12.
-This summer’s exhibits include Ancients to Astronauts: How We Communicate and the Green Arts Studio, as well as planetarium shows.
+This summer’s exhibits include Ancients to Astronauts: How We Communicate as well as planetarium shows.

 Montclair Art Museum (Montclair)

 Devoted to American and Native American art forms, MAM is celebrating its 100th anniversary this year.
-Head on over for Free First Friday (free admission on July 4 and August 1) and exhibits like 100 Works for 100 Years: A Centennial Celebration.
+Head on over for Free First Thursday (free admission Oct-June) and exhibits like Constructing Identity In America and Undaunted Spirit: Art of Native North America.